hydraulic-software/conveyor/guidebook/docs/configs/electron.md

 ## App resources

-The default config imported from `/stdlib/electron/electron.conf` will import the following files to your `resources/app` directory:
+The default config imported from `/stdlib/electron/electron.conf` will import the following files to an ASAR file (see above) or your `resources/app` directory:

 - `*.json`
 - `*.js`